Whole School Reward Systems

 Marbles (KS1 and KS2)

 Children can be awarded marbles for demonstrating good behaviour and participation in lessons linked to our Glebe Values.
 These marbles feed into a class jar and act as a collective class reward system.
-When a class jar is full, the whole class has a treat (termly), chosen by the children and teacher.
+When a class jar is filled fice times to create the word ‘TREAT’, the whole class has a treat chosen by the children and teacher.
 Marbles can be given by any adult in the school (virtual marbles are given to children if they are not in their own classroom).
+There are lots of opportunities to receive marbles over the course of the day.

-Golden Glebie certificates are given to 1 child from each class, each week, who have exhibited good behaviour or work linked to our NIC values.
+Golden Glebie certificates are given to 1 child from each class, each half term, who have exhibited outstanding behaviour or work linked to our NIC values.
 The certificates are given out in a Key Stage assembly, where the children’s achievements are celebrated and shared by their class teachers.
-Children receiving these awards attend a tea party with the Headteacher every week - where they have lots of fun and laughter!
+Children receiving these awards attend a tea party with the senior leaders - where they have lots of fun and laughter!